-In accordance with APRA prudential definitions, Past Due >90 days do not form part of impaired facilities as they are well secured, and represent the full amount outstanding, not just the amount that is past due.
+(1) In accordance with APRA prudential definitions, Past Due >90 days do not form part of impaired facilities as they are well secured, and represent the full amount outstanding, not just the amount that is past due.

-2 IRB Corporate and SME Corporate includes specialised lending.
+(2) IRB Corporate and SME Corporate includes specialised lending.

-Includes other real estate owned and other assets acquired through security enforcement subsequent to facility foreclosure.
+(3) Impaired Facilities of \$A8m includes other assets acquired through security enforcement subsequent to facility foreclosure.

-Under AASB 9, there are no longer direct write-offs to Income Statement.
+(4) Under AASB 9, there are no longer direct write-offs to Income Statement.
 A financial asset is written-off when there is no reasonable expectation of recovering it.
 At the time of writing-off a financial asset it is adjusted against the Expected Credit Loss (ECL) provision created over the life of the asset and not directly written-off to Income Statement.